Welcome to the Letitia Coxe Shelby Chapter, NSDAR

 For information on membership in the DAR, visit the Become a Member webpage on the NSDAR website.

-Our meetings are held monthly on Friday afternoons with an occasional Saturday morning meeting, January through June and September through December.
-Most members are from La Mesa and surrounding areas, however, some members are from other areas as well.
+Our meetings are held monthly September to June.
+We meet on Friday mornings with three Saturday mornings a year.
+Most members are from La Mesa, San Diego - East County, Mountain Empire District, San Diego - South Bay, and San Diego.
 Local residency is not a requirement for membership in any chapter.
 Prospective members are welcome to our chapter meetings.
-We would love to have you join us!
+Please contact our Registrar We would love to have you join us!

 Letitia Coxe Shelby Chapter, NSDAR, La Mesa, California, Facebook Page